-The summer redox graduate course, Redox Regulation, Oxidative Stress and Selenoproteins, is a joint training experience encompassing an international exchange with students and lecturers from the Karolinska Institutet (KI) and the Redox Biology Center at the University of Nebraska-Lincoln.
-The course is held annually each summer, alternating between the Karolinska Institutet and the University of Nebraska-Lincoln.
-Students from both RBC and KI will attend (10 from each university), with lecturers primarily recruited from KI and UNL.
+The summer redox graduate course, Redox Regulation, Oxidative Stress and Selenoproteins,is a joint training experience encompassing an international exchange with students and lecturers from the Karolinska Institutet (KI), the Redox Biology Center at the University of Nebraska-Lincoln, and the Medical University of South Carolina.
+The course is held annually each summer, alternating between the Karolinska Institutet, the University of Nebraska-Lincoln, and the Medical University of South Carolina.

 Examples of subjects discussed: